 Her headstone is wrong.
 Mary Agnes Holmes was born October 15, 1877 — not October 22 — on the R.L.
 Adams’ plantation in Charles City County, Virginia.
 Her parents were tenant farmers there, and Agnes was one of a handful of Jasper and Matilda Holmes‘ children to survive to adulthood.

 Agnes’ mother died when she was about 8 years old, and her father apparently did not remarry.
 Jasper Holmes was an ambitious man and managed to purchase several small plots of farmland upon which he supported his family in a degree of comfort.
 The Holmeses may have attended New Vine Baptist Church and, if so, that is likely where Agnes met John C. Allen.

 There is an ugly story told about their marriage: John had quickly established himself as an eligible bachelor in Newport News’ East End, and his appeal was heightened — in the standards of the day — by his light skin and wavy hair.
 When he brought his new bride home shortly after Christmas 1900, his neighbors, peeking through curtains, were shocked to see a homely, broad-featured, brown-skinned woman step from the carriage.
-(Agnes herself was not above such prejudices, and her color-struck notions would reverberate among her offspring.)
+(Agnes herself was not immune to such prejudices, and her color-struck notions would reverberate among her offspring.)